saqibmir1/zoomershell/README.md

 # zoomershell
-Script that install zsh, its plugins and deploys my configs for it
+Script that installs zsh, its plugins and deploys my configs.
 ### Note: This script is only for arch and arch derivative distros

 # Features: